DebalB/Python_public/README.md

 - FCNN for Image Classification

+- Mask-RCNN using OpenCV and pretrained Tensorflow model

+- Matterport Mask-RCNN demo

+- Semantic Segmentation using OpenCV

+- Scikit-Learn example for predicting Cab bookings

+### Image Procesing and Animation

+- Calculating size of objects using OpenCV

+- Feature matching in OpenCV using football example

 - Funny Mirrors implementation using OpenCV

 - Invisibility Cloak using OpenCV

-- Mask-RCNN using OpenCV and pretrained Tensorflow model

-- Matterport Mask-RCNN demo

 - Monster Game implementation using OpenCV

-- Object Detection example using football game footage

-- Pattern Matching example using T-shirt images
+- Pattern Matching in OpenCV using T-shirt images

 - ROI extraction using computer game example

 - ROI extraction using pool table example

-- Semantic Segmentation using OpenCV

-- Sklearn example using 'Cab booking prediction'

 - Steganography using OpenCV